Methylphenidate: Enhancing performance

 Methylphenidate's efficacy as an athletic performance enhancer, cognitive enhancer, aphrodisiac, and euphoriant is supported by research.
 However, the manner in which methylphenidate is used for these purposes (high dosages, alternate routes of administration, during sleep deprivation, etc.) can result in severe unintended side effects.

 A 2015 review found that therapeutic doses of amphetamine and methylphenidate result in modest improvements in cognition, including working memory, episodic memory, and inhibitory control, in normal healthy adults; (Note: The procognitive actions of psychostimulants are only associated with low doses ... cognition-enhancing effects of psychostimulants involve the preferential elevation of catecholamines in the PFC and the subsequent activation of norepinephrine α2 and dopamine D1 receptors. ...
 This differential modulation of PFC-dependent processes across dose appears to be associated with the differential involvement of noradrenergic α2 versus α1 receptors.)
 (Note: The results of this meta-analysis ... do confirm the reality of cognitive enhancing effects for normal healthy adults in general, while also indicating that these effects are modest in size.) the cognition-enhancing effects of these drugs are known to occur through the indirect activation of both dopamine receptor D_{1} and adrenoceptor α_{2} in the prefrontal cortex.
 Methylphenidate and other ADHD stimulants also improve task saliency and increase arousal.
 Stimulants such as amphetamine and methylphenidate can improve performance on difficult and boring tasks, (Note: Therapeutic (relatively low) doses of psychostimulants, such as methylphenidate and amphetamine, improve performance on working memory tasks both in normal subjects and those with ADHD ...
 [It] is now believed that dopamine and norepinephrine, but not serotonin, produce the beneficial effects of stimulants on working memory.
 At abused (relatively high) doses, stimulants can interfere with working memory and cognitive control ... stimulants act not only on working memory function, but also on general levels of arousal and, within the nucleus accumbens, improve the saliency of tasks.
 Thus, stimulants improve performance on effortful but tedious tasks ... through indirect stimulation of dopamine and norepinephrine receptors.) and are used by some students as a study and test-taking aid.
 Based upon studies of self-reported illicit stimulant use, performance-enhancing use rather than use as a recreational drug, is the primary reason that students use stimulants.

 Excessive doses of methylphenidate, above the therapeutic range, could interfere with working memory and cognitive control.
 Methylphenidate increases stamina and endurance in humans primarily through reuptake inhibition of dopamine in the central nervous system.
 Similar to the loss of cognitive enhancement when using large amounts, large doses of methylphenidate could induce side effects that impair athletic performance, such as rhabdomyolysis and hyperthermia.
-While literature suggests it might improve cognition, there isn't evidence that its use as a study aid without an ADHD diagnosis improves ones GPA.
+While literature suggests it might improve cognition, there isn't evidence that its use as a study aid without an ADHD diagnosis improves one's GPA.